sourcefuse/arc-docs/docs/arc-api-docs/services/authentication-service/README.md

 The migrations required for this service are processed during the installation automatically if you set the `AUTH_MIGRATION` or `SOURCELOOP_MIGRATION` env variable.
 The migrations use [`db-migrate`](https://www.npmjs.com/package/db-migrate) with [`db-migrate-pg`](https://www.npmjs.com/package/db-migrate-pg) driver for migrations, so you will have to install these packages to use auto-migration.
 Please note that if you are using some pre-existing migrations or databases, they may be affected.
 In such a scenario, it is advised that you copy the migration files in your project root, using the `AUTH_MIGRATION_COPY` or `SOURCELOOP_MIGRATION_COPY` env variables.
 You can customize or cherry-pick the migrations in the copied files according to your specific requirements and then apply them to the DB.

+This migration script supports both MySQL and PostgreSQL databases, controlled by environment variables.
+By setting MYSQL_MIGRATION to 'true', the script runs migrations using MySQL configuration files; otherwise, it defaults to PostgreSQL. .

 Additionally, there is now an option to choose between SQL migration or PostgreSQL migration.
 NOTE : For [`@sourceloop/cli`](https://www.npmjs.com/package/@sourceloop/cli?activeTab=readme) users, this choice can be specified during the scaffolding process by selecting the "type of datasource" option.